 Nothing says comfort like a piping hot pot of matzo ball soup.
-I’ve spent years perfecting this classic chicken soup recipe, and I’m excited to share it with you.
-I’ve also included three tried-and-true matzo ball recipes – floaters, sinkers, or gluten free.
+I’ve spent years perfecting this classic chicken soup recipe with matzo balls.
+Consequently, it has become a family favorite with readers around the world.
+It’s a staple dish for the Jewish holiday of Passover.
+I am excited to share it with you!
+I’ve also included links to three tried-and-true matzo ball recipes – floaters, sinkers, and gluten free.

-This is the way I make chicken soup for my family.
-It is my favorite chicken soup… aka, Jewish Penicillin, the soup that can cure anything.
-The recipe produces a rich, flavorful broth that is just right for serving with matzo balls (or egg noodles, or rice, or veggies).
-I’ve linked to three of my favorite matzo ball recipes below.
+This is the way I make matzo ball soup for my family.
+It starts with my favorite homemade chicken soup… also known as Jewish Penicillin, the soup that can cure anything.
+My recipe produces a rich, flavorful broth that is just right for serving with matzo balls (or egg noodles, or rice, or veggies).
+I make this throughout fall and winter; it’s truly nourishing and satisfying.

-Everybody has their own way of making chicken soup.
+Everybody has their own way of making matzo ball soup.
 It’s a simple concept and recipes abound, along with opinions on which way is the best way.
 I don’t pretend that one is better than another.
 This way just happens to be my family’s favorite.
-Feel free to dress it up the way you like it– add a parsnip for sweetness, thyme for a rustic flavor, or garlic for depth.
+Feel free to dress up the chicken stock the way you like it– add a parsnip for sweetness, thyme for a rustic flavor, or garlic for depth.
 Use your imagination, or your bubbe’s favorite ingredients.
 Play around until the flavor is right for you!

 On its own, chicken soup is gluten free and very healthy– a great source of protein, with healing qualities.
 It helps to clear your sinuses and warm you from the inside.
-From the basic soup recipe, a starch of your choice can be added– rice, egg noodles, kreplach, or veggies like squash, zucchini, and potatoes.
+From this basic soup recipe, a starch of your choice can be added– matzo balls for matzo ball soup, of course.
+But you can also add rice, egg noodles, kreplach, or vegetables like squash, zucchini, and potatoes.

 During Passover, matzo balls are the traditional and kosher starch of choice for the holiday.
-When it comes to matzo balls, everybody has their own way of doing things.
-Some like their matzo balls light as a feather (floaters), whiles others prefer them with a more dense, thick texture (sinkers).
-Both are delicious in their own way.
-Then, there are always opinions on which herbs and spices to add to the mix, and which fat to use for binding the matzo.
+Some like their matzo balls light as a feather (floaters), whiles others prefer the more chewy, dense version (sinkers).
+Both are varieties are delicious in their own way.
+Likewise, there are always opinions on which herbs and spices to add to the mix, and which fat to use for binding the matzo.

 My method for making matzo balls is pretty simple.
-I used to use Manischewitz mix, which I still think is a great option, but I’ve learned over the years that it’s just as easy– and cheaper– to make your own from scratch.
+Once upon a time I used Manischewitz mix, which I still think is a great option.
+But I’ve learned over the years that it’s just as easy– and cheaper– to make your own from scratch.
 Making your own mix allows you more control over the flavor and texture of the matzo balls.
-I use a few spices, fresh dill, and melted schmaltz to bind the batter (you can use a mildly flavored oil if chicken fat freaks out your cardiologist– but I love the flavor of schmaltz).
-Once in a while I change things up, depending on what texture or flavor I’m going for.
+I use a few spices, fresh dill, and melted schmaltz to bind the batter (you can use avocado or safflower oil if you prefer).

-To check out my matzo ball recipes, click the links below (I typically cook these in homemade chicken stock).
-I’ve also included my Gluten Free matzo ball recipe for those who can’t stomach the matzo; it’s potato based, and really delish.
+To check out my various matzo ball recipes, click the links below.
+In our family, we prefer floater matzo balls.
+I’ve also included my gluten free matzo ball recipe for those who can’t stomach the matzo; it’s potato based, and really delicious.

-Of course, if you’re not a matzo ball fan, feel free to make this soup into something completely original by adding your favorite ingredients.
+Of course, if you’re not a matzo ball fan, feel free to make this chicken soup into something completely original by adding your own favorite ingredients.
 The possibilities are endless!

-- 4 lb whole chicken (use a whole chicken, or a mixture of white and dark meat chicken pieces - must be bone in, skin on)
+- 4 pounds whole chicken (use a whole chicken, or a mixture of white and dark meat chicken pieces – must be bone in, skin on)

 - 1 yellow onion, skin on, rinsed clean